Ty Shipalane

-Tiyiselani "Ty" Shipalane (born 5 October 1985 in Tzaneen) is a South African footballer who last played for Wake FC in USL League Two.
+Tiyiselani "Ty" Shipalane (born 5 October 1985 in Tzaneen) is a South African retired footballer.

 Career

 College

 Shipalane moved from his native South Africa to the United States in 2005 to attend and play college soccer at Lindsey Wilson College, where he was the 2006 NAIA Region XI Player of the Year and a three-time All-American.

 During his college years Shipalane was a member of the highly successful Michigan Bucks USL Premier Development League team.
 With the Bucks, Shipalane scored the winning goal in the 2006 PDL championship game, lost in the final of the 2007 PDL Championship game, and won the PDL regular season title in 2008.
 In total, he scored 11 goals in 49 appearances over three seasons with the team.